 Low acid canned foods last 2-5 years

 Lov acid canned foods are thermally processed assuring commercial sterility, this commercial sterilization process will destroy the spores of the Clostridium Botulinum.
 Although commercial sterilization alone can not guarantee the lack of any spores or other microbial contaminants.
-Usually, these types of canned foods contain some kind of sauce, meat or beans but not always, due to their high protein and carbohydrates content these canned foods are excellent long-term food.
+Usually, these types of canned foods contain some kind of sauce, meat, or beans but not always, due to their high protein and carbohydrate content these canned foods are excellent long-term food.

 Low acid canned foods contamination